Fabrizi History, Family Crest & Coats of Arms

 Early Origins of the Fabrizi family

-Venice (Italian: Venezia), and seaport occupying one of the most remarkable sites of the world.
+The surname Fabrizi was first found in Venice (Italian: Venezia), and seaport occupying one of the most remarkable sites of the world.
 Centralizing on the Grand Canal it is known as the "Queen of the Adriatic."
 The history of the city can be traced through the different styles of architecture Byzantine, Gothic, early Renaissance and late Renaissance.
 It is rich in ancient palaces, churches, libraries, galleries, monuments, statues, treasures and artifacts.
 Its history is abundant in politics, art, religion, scholarship and conflict.
 The ducal palace was commenced in 1309.
 The family was found with roots in this city in 1303 when Lunardo was recorded but there is a note that the family is thought to have originated in Altino, a fishing village on the lagoons of Venetia, 12 miles from the city.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

 Early History of the Fabrizi family